-t’s May as I write, and sitting here in a T shirt and shorts with the windows open hoping for a breeze (that’s why no photo, sorry!)
-I can picture the snow piled outside and my son coming in from shoveling with his red cheeks, swaggering as if he’d really accomplished something and asking “What’s to eat?
+It’s May as I write, and sitting here in a T shirt and shorts with the windows open hoping for a breeze.
+I can picture the snow piled outside and my son coming in from shoveling with his red cheeks, swaggering accomplishment and asking “What’s to eat?
 Is dinner ready yet?”
-My little kitchen warm and steamy, the frost building up on the windows.
+My kitchen warm and steamy, the frost building up on the windows.

-I’ll pull my big enameled cast iron pan from the oven (the one I bet my kids will fight over after I die) and open it up to see a delicious, slow simmered melange of vegetables and meat in a heavenly sauce.
-I’ll serve it up with warm biscuits or a crusty bread – and in that moment in time, honestly, who could ask for more?
+I’ll pull my big enameled cast iron pan from the oven (my kids will probably fight over this after I’m gone) and open it to see a delicious, slow simmered melange of vegetables and meat in a heavenly sauce.
+I’ll serve it up with a crusty bread – and in that moment in time, honestly, who could ask for more?

-I have a half dozen or so recipes that I trot out at various times, each with its own merits and flavors, but one of my favorites is one I culled years ago from Cook’s Illustrated.
+I have a half dozen or so stew recipes I trot out at various times, each with its own merits and flavors, but my favorite is this one adapted years ago from Cook’s Illustrated.
 This mimics Boeuf Bourguignon in many ways without the expense of a full bottle of Burgundy.
 I’ve had many requests from individuals looking for a non-alcoholic version of Boeuf Bourguignon, and I’ve made a few suggestions on this recipe that I use when I don’t have any wine on hand or don’t wish to use any.

-Never inexpensive to make, if you shop well you can make it at about 1/2 the price (or less) of paying full retail – this recipe also makes eight servings, so hopefully there’ll be leftovers for another meal.
-Try making Shepherd’s Pie with leftovers – just place the leftover stew in the bottom, cover with your mashed potatoes and bake.
+A good stew is never inexpensive to make, but if you shop well you can make it at about 1/2 the price (or less) of paying full retail – this recipe also makes eight servings, so hopefully there’ll be leftovers for another meal.
+Try making Shepherd’s Pie with leftovers – just place the leftover stew in the bottom of a casserole, top with mashed potatoes and bake.

 - 4 ounces bacon, diced